- “A child educated only at school is an uneducated child” (George Santayana)

 - Dual Capacity Building Framework for Family-School Partnership – This evidenced-based framework identifies the capacities and conditions necessary to develop and sustain effective family-school partnerships that support student learning and school improvement.
 This is supported by the US Department of Education and aligns with mandated requirements for schools receiving Title 1 funding.

-- National Standards for Family-School Partnership – This is a tool for empowering families and schools to work together with an end goal of building sustainable partnership and student success.
+- National Standards for Family-School Partnership: an Implementation Guide – This is a tool for empowering families and schools to work together with an end goal of building sustainable partnership and student success.
 An explanation of the six standards, their importance and actionable suggestions are provided.
 Numerous SEA’s and LEA’s are using these standards in family engagement initiatives.
 To use in conjunction with the Dual Capacity Building Framework.

-- National Standards, Goals, and Indicators for Family-School Partnerships: An Implementation Guide (pdf)
+- National Standards, Goals, and Indicators for Family-School Partnerships (pdf)

 - One-Year Action Plan for Partnerships